Bi Luo Chun

-Bi Luo Chun is one of the earliest picked green teas, normally near the end of March while the weather is still cold.
+Bi Luo Chun is one of the earliest harvested green teas of the spring.
+It is normally plucked near the end of March while the weather is still cold.
 Tea pickers will dress in winter clothes wearing gloves with the fingertips removed so they can still effectively pick leaves.
 Mr. Lu is more often than not roaming around with his tea picking staff early in the morning to ensure the proper timing and quality for every picking.
-He will instruct them to closely inspect each individual bud waiting for the idea time, when the first leaf barely begins to separate from the full sized bud.
+He will instruct them to closely inspect each individual bud waiting for the ideal time: when the first leaf barely begins to separate from the full sized bud.
 Mr. Lu collects all of the fresh leaves from the tea pickers when they return for lunch at his house.
 He will then gently lay the fresh leaves along bamboo trays to allow them to dry for one to two hours, depending on the moisture in the air.
 While the tea is breathing he will prepare his wok for frying.
-Once the tea leaves have the appropriate flexibility to the buds, without them being so crisp they snap the tea leaves are ready to be fried.
+Once the tea leaves have withered they have softened to the appropriate flexibility to fry, without them being so crisp they snap.

 Mr. Lu will spend the better portion of his day frying tea leaves.
-First he will use a very high temperature in the wok to fry the tea leaves and destroy the enzymes and preventing oxidation, then he will lower the temperature to continue frying while working one handful of leaves at a time into their proper shape, repeating the hand rolling step until the tea leaves are nearly dry while adjusting the temperature.
-There are only about 300 grams of tea leaves per frying session in the wok at one time.
-After the tea leaves are their curled shape he will give the leaves time to rest before returning them to the wok for the final frying to bring the tea leaves to their desired moisture.
-Later in the evening, after all of the fresh tea has been fried Mr. Lu will bag the fried leaves in local paper before putting the packages in plastic bags; they will then be stored in tin buckets containing limestone along the bottom which will help absorb excess moisture.
+First he will use a very high temperature in the wok to fry the tea leaves and destroy the enzymes to prevent oxidation.
+Then he will lower the temperature to continue frying while working one handful of leaves at a time into their proper shape, repeating the hand rolling step until the tea leaves are nearly dry while adjusting the temperature.
+He only uses about 300 grams of tea leaves in the wok at a time per frying session.
+After the tea leaves have developed their curled shape he will give them time to rest before returning them to the wok for a final frying, which will reduce the tea leaves’ moisture to their desired shelf-stable levels.
+Later in the evening after all of the fresh tea has been fried, Mr. Lu will bag the fried leaves in locally made paper before putting the packages in plastic bags; they will then be stored in tin buckets lined with limestone along the bottom which will help absorb excess moisture.

 No chemical fertilizer, pesticide, or herbicide was used in the production of this tea.
 Click here to read more about our promise to fair trade and the environment.